SammyForReal/Turtles-Explorer-for-CC-T/README.md

 --------
 Currently you can only open folders and execute/edit files.
 You also have some information about the hard disk and the system, which are listed on the right side.
-trods that it has few features so far, there will be many patches and therefore new features.
+despite that it has few features so far, there will be many patches and therefore new features.
 ![Alt Text](/example.png "Screenshot of Turtles Explorer")

 Download